Kramers Nodal Line Metals: More representative materials of KNLMs

 \subsection{BiPd$_2$Pb: $C_{1v}$ system with only one mirror}

-The band structure of BiPd$_2$Pb (SG No.~8, $C_{1v}$) is shown in Fig.~\ref{fig:figs3}{\bf g}.
-The two bands depicted in red are used to plot Fig.~2{\bf i}.
-Unlike the cases of HgSe and HgTe, where all KNLs are pinned along high-symmetry paths by the crystal symmetry, the single mirror symmetry in $C_{1v}$ only restricts the KNLs to lie within the mirror-invariant $k$-plane but not necessarily along high-symmetry paths, as shown in Fig.~\ref{fig:figs3}{\bf f} and Fig.~\ref{fig:figs3}{\bf g}.
-A more clear figure of the KNLs which is directly related to the DFT results has been presented in Fig.~2 of the main text.
+The band structure of BiPd$_2$Pb (SG No.~8, $Cm$, point group $C_{1v}$) is shown in Supplementary Fig.~\ref{fig:figs3}{\bf c}.
+The two bands depicted in red are used to plot Fig.~2{\bf j} of the main text.
+Unlike the cases of most of the material listed in main text Table 1, where all KNLs are pinned along high-symmetry paths by the crystal symmetry, the single mirror symmetry in $C_{1v}$ only restricts the KNLs to lie within the mirror-invariant $k$-plane but not necessarily along high-symmetry paths, as shown in Supplementary Fig.~\ref{fig:figs3}{\bf b} and Supplementary Fig.~\ref{fig:figs3}{\bf c}.
+A more clear figure of the KNLs which is directly related to the DFT results has been presented in the main text Fig.~2.